Dasharo/docs/docs/dev-proc/source-code-structure.md

 > Remember to push the rebased branch _before_ merging it to `dasharo`.
 > Otherwise GitHub will not properly detect the merge and won't close the PR
 > and delete the source branch.
+You should also wait for CI to pass without
+> errors before merging, in rare cases where a rebase breaks something.